Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Sampling from multivariate and conditional Gaussian distributions

 From \cref{eq:jointGaussian}, we can also determine the distribution of ${\bf f}_2$ given ${\bf f}_1$, known as the conditional distribution.
 This conditional distribution, denoted as ${\bf f}_2|{\bf f}_1 \sim \mathcal{N} \left( \boldsymbol{\mu}_{2|1}, \boldsymbol{\Sigma}_{2|1}\right)$, is an $N_{\text{f}_2}$-variate Gaussian distribution whose mean vector and covariance matrix are given as follows:

-A formal derivation of these expressions can be found in, e.g., \cite{Bishop2006} Section 2.3.1.
-Appendix~\ref{AppA} presents a geometric way to derive the conditional mean and conditional variance for bivariate Gaussian distributions.
+A formal derivation of these expressions can be found in \cite{Bishop2006}, Section 2.3.1.
+Appendix~\ref{AppA} presents a geometric way to derive the conditional mean and conditional variance from bivariate Gaussian distributions.
 We see from \cref{eqn:conditionalmeancovariance} that $\boldsymbol{\mu}_{2|1}$ depends on the conditioned variables ${\bf f}_1$, while $\boldsymbol{\Sigma}_{2|1}$ does not.

-Once the conditional Gaussian distribution is settled, we now draw random samples from it.
+Once the conditional Gaussian distribution is settled, we are ready draw random samples from it.
 Consider the conditional Gaussian distribution of ${\bf f}_2|{\bf f}_1 = \boldsymbol{\beta}$, where $\boldsymbol{\beta} \in \mathbb{R}^{N_{\text{f}_1}}$ is a specific value of the random variable ${\bf f}_1$.
 We can follow two main approaches to generating samples from this conditional distribution.
 The first approach relies on \cref{eqn:SamplingGaussian} that requires computing the conditional mean and the conditional covariance matrix in \cref{eqn:conditionalmeancovariance}, followed by the Cholesky decomposition of the conditional covariance matrix.

 The second approach is via Matheron's rule that updates samples generated from the joint Gaussian distribution ${\bf f} \sim \mathcal{N}\left( {\bf m}, \boldsymbol{\Sigma}\right)$ to obtain the corresponding samples from the conditional Gaussian distribution of ${\bf f}_2|{\bf f}_1 = \boldsymbol{\beta}$ (see e.g., \cite{Chiles1999}, Section 7.3; \cite{Wilson2020}).
 This approach has its roots in the following distribution equality: